2016 Huntington Beach Parade

-The 2015 Huntington Beach Parade takes place on Saturday, July 4th, and is the 111th Annual Huntington Beach Fourth of July Parade.
+The 2016 Huntington Beach Parade takes place on Monday, July 4th, and is the 112th Annual Huntington Beach Fourth of July Parade.
 The Huntington Beach Parade begins at 10 am and lasts about two hours.
-The theme for the 2015 Huntington Beach 4th of July Parade is “Sounds of Freedom.”
+The theme for the 2016 Huntington Beach 4th of July Parade is “America the Beautiful.”

 The public is welcome to come and view the parade in Huntington Beach, or watch the 4th of July Parade live on television via your local KABC–TV station.

-Huntington Beach Parade Celebrity guests include Jonathan Mangum (improv comedian seen daily on the syndicated hit CBS game show, Let’s Make A Deal), Tim Conway Jr. (comedian and radio talk show host on KFI AM 640), and “Shotgun Tom” Kelly (Southern California radio and TV personality).
+Huntington Beach Parade Celebrity guests include Tim Conway Jr. (comedian and radio talk show host on KFI AM 640), and “Shotgun Tom” Kelly (Southern California radio and TV personality).

 The parade route begins at Pacific Coast Highway (PCH) and 8th Street.
 The parade will travel south on PCH, turn left on Main Street and continue up Main Street ending past Yorktown.

 There is no cost to attend the Huntington Beach Fourth of July Parade but prime viewing spots will be filled early.
 Some of the more popular spots include the stretch of PCH between 8th Street and Main Street, the commercial area on Main Street near PCH, the area around Lake Park on Main Street, and the area next to the Huntington Beach Civic Center and HB High School.

 Lake Park has bleacher seats available to the public and these seats are highly recommended to assure good viewing of the Huntington Beach Parade.
 The $15 pre-sale cost of the bleacher seats is reasonable and the proceeds benefit local charity.